HorizenOfficial/rpc-tests/README.md

 ### Transaction Tests

-These tests require adding 2 Private Keys (PKs) of the sending wallets to the .env as:
+These tests require adding 2 Private Keys (PKs) of the sending wallets as environment variables:

     SEND_FROM_PK=
     SEND_FROM_PK2=

 This should not be committed.
 We use multiple wallets so that nonce values are not confused during parallel testing.

-To run EOA to EOA test:
+To run EOA to EOA test `ENABLE_TRANSACTION_TESTS` must be set to `true`:

     TEST_ENV=local ENABLE_TRANSACTION_TESTS=true npm run test rpc/transactions/eoa